wbudic/LifeLog/Current Development Check List.md

 ## New Features of Minor Relevance
+* Config Export of Log and Categories to be provided as a button.
 * &#10004; Provide Exclude an Category View (if posible multiple categories).
 Should have option to session or not.
 * &#10004; Provide Themes
 * Enable sticky log entries